DeletedUser-9999/coolcottontail.github.io/competition.md

 A list of coding competition is maintained [here](https://clist.by/).

 Irvine Coding Club helps organize students form teams to attend team competitions and helps students prepare for individual competitions.
-If you are interested in these coding competitions (especially for ACSL 2021 season), please contact us at [our discord](/discord) or send email to irvinecodingclub@gmail.com.
+If you are interested in these coding competitions (especially for ACSL 2021-2022 season), please fill [this survey form](https://forms.gle/G7gAhVgqa3RVUQZ98)  if you are interested in attending ACSL competition 2021-2022  season.